colemar/wgc/README.md

   A default route (0.0.0.0/0) will be added for the VPN tunnel, so any application will have its network traffic routed through it.

-  **Note:** Applications with network listeners (e.g., web interfaces on TCP ports) will be unreachable from outside the VPN namespace unless you set up port forwarding (built in support coming soon) or a *veth* (virtual ethernet) connecting the default namespace with the VPN namespace.
+  **Note:** Applications with network listeners (e.g., web interfaces on TCP ports) running in the isolated namespace will be unreachable from outside the VPN namespace unless you set up port forwarding (built in support coming soon) or a *veth* (virtual ethernet) connecting the default namespace with the VPN namespace.
 Applications with GUI or terminal interfaces remain fully accessible.

   ```bash
   wgc nup proton-it